jtpaulo/jtpaulo.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an invited assistant professor at University of Minho and a senior researcher at [HASLab](https://www.inesctec.pt/en/centres/haslab), one of the research units of INESC TEC and University of Minho.
+I am currently an invited assistant professor at University of Minho and a senior researcher at [HASLab](https://www.inesctec.pt/en/centres/haslab), one of the research units of INESC TEC and University of Minho.

 My current research topics include: